paypal/skipto/README.md

 ## Shortcut key

 A shortcut key can be used to open the SKipTo menu from anywhere on the page.
 Version 4.2 changes the shortcut key operation from using the HTML `accesskey` attribute to use a scripted method to improve consistency of the accesskey between broswers and support screen reader users.
 Some screen readers do not support the use of accesskeys.
-For example, to use the "SkipTo" shortcut key, you would press either `alt + 0` (Windows/Unix/Linux) or `Option + 0` (macOS).  macOS does not have an ALT key, so uses the Option key as the modifier.
+For example, to use the "SkipTo" shortcut key, you would press either `alt + 0` (Windows/Unix/Linux) or `Option + 0` (macOS).  macOS does not have an `Alt` key, so the `Option` key is used as the modifier.
 The access keys are the same for Firefox, Chrome and Safari on the same operating system.

 * `Alt+0` : Windows, Unix and Linux.